cnti-testcatalog/testsuite/FAQ.md

 <details> <summary>Why is CNF Conformance written in crystal and not in other languages like Go?</summary>
 <p>

- - The short answer is Crystal fit the criteria we were looking at in a language at the time which needed to run external programs/test suites and internal tests. -Taylor Carpenter via cloud-native.slack.com
+ - The short answer is Crystal fit the criteria we looked at in a language at the time which needed to run external programs/test suites and internal tests. -Taylor Carpenter via cloud-native.slack.com

 </p>
 </details>

 ### Troubleshooting
-<details> <summary>Running cnf-conformance says "Not found config" or similiar type errors?</summary>
+<details> <summary>Running cnf-conformance says "No found config" or similiar type errors?</summary>
 <p>

  - This may indicate that you are not pointing to a valid cnf-conformance.yml config file for your CNF.
 You may want to read or review the [CNF Conformance INSTALL](https://github.com/cncf/cnf-conformance/blob/master/INSTALL.md) instructions or the [USAGE Documentation](https://github.com/cncf/cnf-conformance/blob/master/USAGE.md).